Vyral/base-template/_posts/2024-05-21-getting-more-opportunities-by-partnering-up.md

 {% include excerpt.html %}

 I wholeheartedly believe that teamwork is the future of real estate.
-Collaborating with others enhances efficiency and service, that will make our industry thrive.
+Collaborating with others enhances efficiency and service, which will make our industry thrive.
 That’s why today, I want to talk about our partnership with PLACE.

 Partnering with PLACE strengthens the power of our small-scale team collaboration to a massive scale, providing us with incredible opportunities. **This partnership will streamline our systems, align us with the industry's best and brightest, and create more opportunities for our agents.** I'm also excited about the additional benefits like healthcare, stock options, and profit sharing, which I couldn't offer on my own.
 By partnering with PLACE, we gain access to superior resources, tools, and methods to serve our clients and agents more effectively.